-The Group's fixed rate deposits placed with licensed banks and fixed rate borrowings are exposed to a risk of change in their fair value due to changes in market interest rates.
+The Group's fixed rate borrowings are exposed to a risk of change in their fair value due to changes in market interest rates.
 The Group's variable rate borrowings are exposed to a risk of change in cash flows due to changes in market interest rates.
 Short term investment is not significantly exposed to interest rate risk.